 Kew's 'Old Lions' celebrate 250 years

-The pagoda tree with it's tongue twisting scientific name, Styphnolobium japonicum, is in fact native to China despite 'japonicum' suggesting that the tree is Japanese.
+The pagoda tree, with it's tongue twisting scientific name, Styphnolobium japonicum, is in fact native to China despite 'japonicum' suggesting that the tree is Japanese.
 This tree grows off of the Broad Walk's central path close to the Ice House.
-Through its long life it has been through the wars, literally.
+During its long life, it has been through the wars, literally.
 It has several props holding it up and has a large bricked-up cavity filled with rubble.

 In 2002, Kew's maidenhair tree was picked as one of the 50 'Great British Trees' to celebrate the Queen's Golden Jubilee.

 Robinia pseudoacacia (the black locust or false acacia tree) was introduced to Europe in the 1630s.
 Our tree at Kew, planted in 1762, is thought to have originally come from the Duke of Argyll's estate close by in Whitton and is the last survivor of other trees brought to Kew from that estate in the 18th century.

 Like the pagoda tree and maidenhair tree, it is also one of the original trees from Princess Augusta's early botanic garden.
 Also, like the pagoda tree, it is a member of the legume family, with showy, hanging inflorescences of fragrant white flowers in June.

 Look closely at this tree and you will see that the trunk is held together with an old metal band.
 It was also home to the Chief Gnome in a CBBC children's cartoon 'Gordon the Garden Gnome'!

 Finally, there is the Caucasian elm (Zelkova carpinifolia).
 This tree is the last of three original Zelkovas from 1760 and grows in the Herbarium paddock, which is not in the public area of the gardens.
 The other two were in front of the Herbarium and by the Main Gate.
 This is a great tree which in 1905 measured 60 ft (18.2 m).